cloojure/modern-cljs/tut16.md

      (target :dir #{"target"}))))
 ```

-Let's see if this simple solution works by first calling it with the
+Let's see if this simple solution works by calling the `tdd` task with the
 portable `modern-cljs.shopping.validators-test` test namespace and
-then without any `-n` option:
+then without the `-n` option:

 ```bash